hngngn/casbin-drizzle-adapter/README.md

 import { DrizzleAdapter } from "casbin-drizzle-adapter"
 import { Pool } from "pg"
 import { drizzle } from "drizzle-orm/node-postgres"
-import { casbinRule } from "./your-table-schema"
+import { casbinTable } from "./your-table-schema"

 async function main() {
     const pool = new Pool({